gorinsimon/Irrel_Sound_Online/README.md

 # README

 This repository is associated to the study entitled *Auditory Distraction Can Be Studied Online!
 A Direct Comparison Between In-Person and Online Experimentation* and submitted to the *Journal of Cognitive Psychology*.
-The repository contains five different folders and a main script called `data_processing.R` that can be used to reproduced the analysis and figures reported in the manuscript.
+The repository contains five different folders and a main script called `data_processing.R` that can be used to reproduce the analyses and figures reported in the manuscript.

 The folder `1_material` contains the experimental task saved as a .json file created with lab.js ([https://lab.js.org/](https://lab.js.org/)).
 The folder stimuli contains the audio files named after the letter they correspond to (e.g., a.wav is the sound file palying the spoken letter A) and `sil.wav` is a silent audio file.